 This has been my favorite go-to for years.
 I just love iced drinks above hot ones for more months out of the year.

-It fits nicely in my hand, it’s a nice sized drink, AND they don’t break easily when a random child runs by with arms flailing, knocking your drink off the table! . . .although I might cry over the spilt coffee, depending on other events of the day!
+It fits nicely in my hand, it’s a nice sized drink, AND they don’t break easily when a random child runs by with arms flailing, knocking your drink off the table! …although I might cry over the spilled coffee, depending on other events of the day!

 And I just found these!
 Extra protection from breakage 🙂

-If you want a Flavored syrups, add it to your espresso before you pour it over the ice.
+If you want a Flavored syrup, add it to your espresso before you pour it over the ice.

-Standard amount would be 2 shots of espresso, but home style pots don’t make it quite as strong, so I find I use more than I would order at the coffee shop.
+The standard amount would be 2 shots of espresso, but home-style pots don’t make it quite as strong, so I find I use more than I would order at the coffee shop.
 I use 3, or 3 1/2 shots.
 It also depends on if I’m using milk, or half and half.
 Fat takes off more of the bitter.
 So more fat=more shots 😉

 Then: fill the glass the rest of the way with whole milk, or half and half.